AfaghJohari/SSIS-Foreach-Loop/README.md

 # SSIS-Foreach-Loop
-This example shows how to read files as a source data and transfer data to SQL database
+This is a sample to show how to read files as source data and transfer data to an SQL database

 Used components:
 - data Flow Task